-Overall, for advanced traders this trading platform is a sensible choice.
-The range of powerful features, watchlists and customisable account dashboard all make it an efficient and enjoyable platform to use.
+Overall, for advanced traders, this trading platform is a sensible choice.
+The range of powerful features, watchlists, and customizable account dashboards all make it an efficient and enjoyable platform to use.
 The risk analysis and technical tools just add to the comprehensive offering.

 Beginners, however, may be overwhelmed by the Trader Workstation.
 Instead, they may want to consider the mobile offering or their Interactive Brokers WebTrader.
 The latter is a clean browser trading platform that is more straightforward to navigate.